julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 The Spring Equinox did not announce abundance.
 It announced **permission**.

-Across cultures, this moment marked the fragile return of balance — a time already explored in depth in **[how the Spring Equinox was understood across cultures worldwide](/spring-equinox-global-folklore/)**.
+Across cultures, this moment marked the fragile return of balance — a time already explored in depth in **[How Spring Equinox Was Understood Across Cultures](/spring-equinox-global-folklore/)**.
 But balance did not mean safety.

 The first wild plants of spring were not welcomed as food.
 They were approached as **threshold beings**: half-winter, half-alive, carrying medicine, hunger, and risk at once.